All text and images on this page are ©1998-2013 by Daniel A. Russell and may not used in other web pages or reports without permission.

 ellispes.
 The movie below shows a Rayleigh wave travelling from left to right along the surface of a solid.
 I have identified two particles in yellow to illustrate the counterclockwise-clockwise motion as a function of depth.

-The Rayleigh waves in an earthquake are the waves that cause the most damage during.
+The Rayleigh surface waves are the waves that cause the most damage during an earthquake.
 They travel with velocities slower than S waves, and arrive later, but with much greater amplitudes.
-These are the waves that are most easily felt during an earthquake and involve both up-down and side-to-side motion.
+These are also the waves that are most easily felt during an earthquake and involve both up-down and side-to-side motion.